organisciak/BookwormDB/STATIC/Building.md

 # Building a Bookworm

+##Overview

 Building a Bookworm requires a working knowledge of the command line, the ability to install software packages, and (generally) root access to the machine you're working with.

 From a sysadmin perspective, it's about the same difficulty as installing a working version of Wordpress on your local machine.
 If that sounds onerous, you might want to [try the free hosting provided by the Rice Cultural Observatory](http://bookworm.culturomics.org) or get in touch with us to find someone who can set up a private server on Amazon for you.

+It also requires, usually, some data munging to get the files into an appropriate format to work with.

 ## System/software Requirements